jlqzprj/mixed-DNN/README.md

 # mixed-DNN
-Python codes for reproducing experiements in the paper https://arxiv.org/abs/2303.16454.
+Python codes for reproducing results in the paper https://arxiv.org/abs/2303.16454.

 1. Visualization: